grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 stopped by and got the chocolate baklava (i think it's chocolate?? its dark brown and has pistachios inside) from divan bakery yesterday, overall nice place, rain and nyc is not fun but atleast it wasnt cold out

+i think it is chocolate! it's so good 😍

+renting a 3 hr movie to watch with my brother, is going to the theater better, def not if its 3 hrs

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem